Adventure of the Dancing Men Analysis

 The short stories in the Sherlock canon often begin with a broad statement by Holmes which is supported by the plot that emerges.
 This is called the Pre-Introduction Pronouncement.

-The quote above comes from the Pre-Introduction phase of the story and initially referred to Holmes' conclusion about Watson's intent to not invest in South African securities..
-But as the Rising Action nears the stories climax, we find that Sherlock solved this case by using one of his series of inferences.
+The quote above comes from the Pre-Introduction phase of the story and initially referred to Holmes' conclusion about Watson's intent to not invest in South African securities.

 See the section below on